EmaR97/DSBD_APL_PUB/CPP/OldREADME.md

 2. **MinIOUploader and ProcessMessage Lambda:**
    - Creates a `MinIOUploader` instance with MinIO endpoint and bucket name from the configuration.
    - Defines a lambda function `processMessage` for processing Kafka messages:
-      - Parses the received Kafka message using `parse_message`.
+      - Parses the received Kafka message using `parseMessage`.
       - Converts the timestamp to Unix time in nanoseconds.
       - Generates an image name based on timestamp and camera ID.
-      - Applies detection using `video::convert_detect`.
+      - Applies detection using `video::convertDetect`.
       - Uploads the marked image to MinIO using `minioUploader.uploadImage`.
-      - Sends detection results to other services using `send_result_to_services`.
+      - Sends detection results to other services using `sendResultToServices`.

 3. **Kafka Consumer Initialization:**
    - Creates a Kafka consumer with broker, group ID, and topic information from the configuration.